atk/object-clone-proposal/Readme.md

 It may be possible to abuse this method in order to spam the garbage collector and thus hog the runtime memory, but it is simple enough to do the same without Object.clone, so the security is not worse for this method.
 On the other hand, a native implementation could detect if the cloned object is actually used or either the clone or its origin are changed in order to avoid unnecessary allocations.

-Also, one could make a case for an extension API that allowed for anyone to add/overwrite clone methods.
-While that would certainly simplify the handling of
+Also, one could make a case for an extension API that allowed for anyone to add/overwrite clone methods (see above: persistent modification).
+While that would certainly simplify the handling of exported class instances, it could lead to all sorts of unwanted behavior.

 ## Polyfill